-My family and I are lucky enough to live in California, where citrus is in season all winter long.
-Here in San Francisco lemon and lime trees make handy backyard companions - they require barely any care and reliably produce good fruit.
-All season long I dress salads with olive oil and lemon juice instead of vinegar.
+In California citrus grows all winter long.
+Here in San Francisco backyard lemon and lime trees reliably produce good fruit and require very little care.
+All year long I dress salads with olive oil and lemon juice from our tree.
 On cold days we eat soup with our salad, and on warm days we make lemonade and drink it out back while the grill heats for fish, to eat with our salad.

 There are two tricks to keeping a plentiful supply of lemons and limes around.
 One is convincing young kids not to pick all the fruit at once, because ripe lemons will stay fresh on the tree indefinitely, but not on the counter.